-(A) Speak a Medi-Cal threshold language.

-- (B) Come from an economically disadvantaged background. - (C) Have experience working in medically underserved areas or with medically underserved populations. - (2) Give preference to applicants who have committed to practicing in a primary specialty. - 9 (3) Give preference to applicants who will serve in a practice setting in a super-medically underserved area. - (4) Include a factor ensuring geographic distribution of placements. - (b) The selection committee may award up to 20 percent of the available scholarships to program applicants who will practice specialties outside of a primary specialty. - (c) The foundation, in consultation with the selection committee, shall develop a process for outreach to potentially eligible applicants. - 128580. (a) The Steven M. Thompson Medical School Scholarship Account is hereby established within the Health Professions Education Fund for the purposes of receiving federal or private funds. - (b) Funds in the account shall be used to fund scholarships pursuant to agreements made with recipients and as follows: - (1) Scholarships shall not exceed one hundred five thousand dollars (\$105,000) per recipient. - (2) Scholarships shall not exceed the amount of the educational expenses incurred by the recipient. - (c) Funds placed in the account for purposes of this article shall, upon appropriation by the Legislature, be used for the purposes of this article.
-Funds supporting the Steven M. Thompson Physician Corps Loan Repayment Program established pursuant to Article 5 (commencing with Section 128550) shall not be used for the purposes of this article. - (d) The account shall be used to pay for the cost of administering the program, not to exceed 5 percent of the total appropriation for the program. the program and for any other purpose authorized by this article.
-The cost of administering the program, including promoting the education of medical doctors and doctors of osteopathy in an accredited school who agree to service in an eligible setting and related administrative costs, shall not exceed 10 percent of the total appropriation for the program.
+128575. (a) The selection committee shall use guidelines that meet all of the following criteria to select scholarship recipients: (1) Provide priority consideration to applicants who are best patients from medically underserved populations and who meet 1 one or more of the following criteria: 2 3 (A) Speak a Medi-Cal threshold language.
+4 (B) Come from an economically disadvantaged background.
+(C) Have experience working in medically underserved areas 5 6 or with medically underserved populations.
+7 (2) Give preference to applicants who have committed to 8 practicing in a primary specialty.
+(3) Give preference to applicants who will serve in a practice 9 setting in a super-medically underserved area.
+10 (4) Include a factor ensuring geographic distribution of 11 12 placements.
+13 (b) The selection committee may award up to 20 percent of the 14 available scholarships to program applicants who will practice 15 specialties outside of a primary specialty. (c) The foundation, in consultation with the selection committee, 16 17 shall develop a process for outreach to potentially eligible applicants.
+18 19 128580. (a) The Steven M. Thompson Medical School 20 Scholarship Account is hereby established within the Health 21 Professions Education Fund for the purposes of receiving federal 22 or private funds.
+23 (b) Funds in the account shall be used to fund scholarships 24 pursuant to agreements made with recipients and as follows: 25 (1) Scholarships shall not exceed one hundred five thousand 26 dollars (\$105,000) per recipient.
+27 (2) Scholarships shall not exceed the amount of the educational 28 expenses incurred by the recipient.
+29 (c) Funds placed in the account for purposes of this article shall, 30 upon appropriation by the Legislature, be used for the purposes of 31 this article.
+Funds supporting the Steven M. Thompson Physician 32 Corps Loan Repayment Program established pursuant to Article 33 5 (commencing with Section 128550) shall not be used for the 34 purposes of this article.
+35 (d) The account shall be used to pay for the cost of administering 36 the program, not to exceed 5 percent of the total appropriation for the program. the program and for any other purpose authorized 37 by this article.
+The cost of administering the program, including 38 39 promoting the education of medical doctors and doctors of 40 osteopathy in an accredited school who agree to service in an